 Type of Grill Used

 You also need to take the type of pellet grill you’re using into consideration.
 Do you grill on Traeger or Pit Boss grills?
-What I can tell you is that regardless which of the overall best pellet smoker you pick, insulation is important.
+What I can tell you is that regardless of which of the overall best pellet smoker you pick, insulation is important.

 Insulated grills naturally retain heat for longer.
 As a result, they don’t burn through pellets as fast.
 The same can’t be said about non-insulated grills.
 Our advice?
 If you want your pellets to last longer then consider purchasing thermal insulation covers for your grill.

 The type of wood pellet you pick will have a dramatic effect on the taste, flavor, and quality of your food.
 You have the option to pick between cherry, oak, mesquite, oak, and pecan to mention a few examples.
 But more importantly, the type of pellets you use will also determine how fast they’ll burn.
 Look out for these factors when deciding on the type of pellets to buy: